 Configuring the Showpad app in Okta

 - Optional: Configure how your users will see the Showpad app on your company's login screen or mobile application and click Done.
+You will see Showpad under your list of applications when it is set up.

-- Open the Sign On tab.
+- Visit the Sign On tab.
+Next to Settings click Edit.

 - Copy the URL that points to the Identity Provider metadata.
 We will use this URL later to configure Okta in Showpad's Online Platform.